-The Office of Institutional Effectiveness provides leadership and support for strategic planning, assessment of student learning and development, research, accreditation, and grants management.
+The Office of Institutional Effectiveness provides leadership and support for strategic planning, assessment of student learning and development, research (including data collection, data reporting, survey creation and survey administration) and accreditation.
 A comprehensive approach to institutional effectiveness provides NDSCS a process to align our mission and objectives with the outcomes of our programs and activities in a cycle of continuous improvement that informs planning, budgeting and assessment.

-NDSCS research, which includes data collection, survey distribution, and data dissemination, official reports including IPEDS and state accountability data are coordinated and distributed through the Office of Institutional Effectiveness.
+NDSCS research, which includes data collection, survey distribution, and data dissemination, official reports including IPEDS and state accountability data are coordinated and distributed through the Office of Institutional Effectiveness (OIE).
 The OIE subscribes to ethical principles and guidelines for the protection of privacy and confidentiality of human subjects.
-Please refer to the official Code of Ethics for Institutional Research professionals.

 Strategic planning is a comprehensive process based on intensive data collection and analysis.
 It involves input and communication with stakeholders in determining future direction of the College.
 Strategic goals and AQIP Action Projects are determined from the strategic planning process that sets future direction for the college for the next three to five years.
 It is a fully integrative process that guides assessment of student learning, budgeting, programming, and accreditation priorities.